barnard704344/3D-Printer-Artillery-Switchwire-Conversion/README.md

 ### CanBus
   - BTT U2C USB bridge
-  - BTT EBB sb2209 or Rp2040
+  - BTT EBB sb2209 rp2040
-    - I used a RP2040 as the JST connectors are bigger (I still bought pre crimped pigtails though)
+  - BTT Eddy coil i2c
-  - BTT Eddy coil U2c
+    - i could not get i2c to work through the RP2040, so i used the rpi as a mcu and ran a wire from that.
   - MGN 9 Rails for X and Z
     - 450mm
   - MGN 12 Rail for Y